UPPMAX/HPC-python/docs/day3/batch.rst

             #SBATCH -p gpua100
             #SBATCH --gres=gpu:1

+            # Set a path where the example programs are installed.
+            # Change the below to your own path to where you placed the example programs
+             MYPATH=<path-to-your-files>/HPC-python/Exercises/examples/programs/

             # Remove any loaded modules and load the ones we need
             module purge  > /dev/null 2>&1
             module load GCC/12.3.0  Python/3.11.3 OpenMPI/4.1.5 SciPy-bundle/2023.07 numba/0.58.1

             # Run your Python script
-            python compute.py
+            python $MYPATH/compute.py

    .. tab:: NSC

-        Example with running ``compute.py`` on Kebnekaise.
-Note that you need the virtual environment from the previous section, "Install packages", in order to use numba on NSC
+        Example with running ``compute.py`` on Tetralith.
+Note that you need a virtual environment in order to use numba on NSC

         .. code-block:: bash